franek-sz/JOY-TO-MNK/README.md

 # ✈️ Falcon BMS Joystick Keybinding Script

 This script is designed to simulate keypresses for the COMM menu in **Falcon BMS** using a joystick button.
-Since Falcon BMS does not allow remapping certain default keybinds, this script offers a workaround by triggering keypresses via joystick inputs.
+Since Falcon BMS does not allow remapping certain default keybinds, this script offers a workaround by triggering keypresses via joystick inputs. (its not fast but it does its job)

 ---